The survey was conducted in 4 waves as follows:

 University of California Berkeley

 International Bank of Reconstruction and Development

-The COVID-19 RRPS with households with Kenyan nationals has two samples.
-The first is a randomly drawn subset of all households that were part of the 2015/16 KIHBS CAPI pilot and provided a phone number.
+The COVID-19 RRPS with Kenyan households has two samples.
+The first sample consists of households that were part of the 2015/16 KIHBS CAPI pilot and provided a phone number.
 The 2015/16 KIHBS CAPI pilot is representative at the national level stratified by county and place of residence (urban and rural areas).
 At least one valid phone number was obtained for 9,007 households and all of them were included in the COVID-19 RRPS sample.
 The target respondent was the primary male or female household member from the 2015/16 KIHBS CAPI pilot.
 The second sample consists of households selected using the Random Digit Dialing method.
 A list of random mobile phone numbers was created using a random number generator from the 2020 Numbering Frame produced by the Kenya Communications Authority.
-The Initial sampling frame therefore consisted of 92,999,970 randomly ordered phone numbers assigned to three networks: Safaricom, Airtel and Telkom.
-An introductory text message was sent to 5000 randomly selected numbers to determine if numbers were in operation.
+The initial sampling frame therefore consisted of 92,999,970 randomly ordered phone numbers assigned to three networks: Safaricom, Airtel and Telkom.
+An introductory text message was sent to 5,000 randomly selected numbers to determine if numbers were in operation.
 Out of these, 4,075 were found to be active and formed the final sampling frame.
 There was no stratification and individuals that were called were asked about the households they live in.

 For the KNBS and RDD samples, to make the sample nationally representative of the current population of households with mobile phone access, we create weights in two steps.

 Step 1: Construct raw weights combining the two national samples:

 (I) households that existed in 2015/16, and did not change phone numbers,

 (II) households that existed in 2015/16, but changed phone number,